-Graph 8: Distribution of complaints under the categories of taste and decency and social responsibility
+Graph 8: Distribution of complaints under the categories of taste and decency and social responsibility (2023)

 It is also relevant to look in more depth into the category of misleading advertising, as it contains certain distinct classifications.
 Though the below graph outlines the major trends in the complaints lodged with SROs in the category of misleading advertising, these sub-classifications are not necessarily reflected in all SROs' complaints' handling systems, as each organisation has their categories and handling processes.
-Nonetheless, across Europe, the most misleading claims related to price claims, with 41% of complaints lodged for this issue.
-Another 21% related to environmental claims, followed by 20% for health claims.
-Availability claims made up about 15% of complaints against misleading ads.
+Nonetheless, across Europe, the most misleading claims related to Incorrect or lack of disclosure, with 35% of complaints lodged for this issue.
+Health claims and price claims both occupy second place, each accounting for 18%.
+Another 16% related to availability claims, followed by 6% for environmental claims.

-Finally, 3% pertaining to unverified testimonials - such as ads featuring consumer or expert testimonials that have not been backed by scientific evidence or have been paid by the brand to testify in favour of them.
+Finally, 4% pertaining to unverified testimonials - such as ads featuring consumer or expert testimonials that have not been backed by scientific evidence or have been paid by the brand to testify in favour of them.